 This Bacon Chicken Ranch Casserole is one of the best AIP recipes!
 It's an easy dinner that's great for batch cooking and freezing leftovers for lunch.
 Bonus: it's a winner for kids!
 If you're following the Autoimmune Protocol, you have to try this Whole30, Paleo, low carb, and gluten free spaghetti squash casserole.

-- Cook your spaghetti squash, chicken, and bacon using your desired method.
+- Cook your spaghetti squash (use this method for cooking in 10 minutes in the Instant Pot!), chicken, and bacon using your desired method.
 When the squash is cooked through, cut across the shorter width and use a fork to remove the squash strands into a bowl.
 Shred chicken (see note below), chop bacon, and add to squash.

 - Preheat your oven to 400 degrees.